 Sign up for a Rite Aid Rewards account to be eligible for several discounts at Rite-Aid and to earn reward points for purchases.
 If you sign up in your local store, make sure to register your account online as well.
-Downloading their app is likely the easiest way to ensure quick access to any coupons, points or other rewards you may want to use, but it is not required to join the program.
+Downloading their app is the easiest way to ensure quick access to any coupons, points or other rewards you may want to use, but it is not required to join the program.

 When you sign up, you’ll instantly have access to members-only sale pricing and discounts throughout the store — just make sure to check the weekly ad.
 You’ll also get e-mail deals and offers.

-If you’re looking for more coupon opportunities, their digital coupon feature (formerly referred to as Load2Card) is a convenient tool that lets you select coupons online and then load them directly to your Walgreens rewards card.
-They can then be redeemed in-store or online.
+If you’re looking for more coupon opportunities, their digital coupon feature (formerly referred to as Load2Card) is a convenient tool that lets you select coupons online, load them directly into your Rite Aid Rewards account and redeem them at your local Rite Aid store or online.
 All the coupons you want, with absolutely no printing required.
 You can also “stack” coupons for bigger savings, meaning you can use both a Rite-Aid coupon and a manufacturer’s coupon toward the purchase of a single item.

 Rite Aid also has a wellness program for those 65 and older, known as Rite Aid Rewards 65+.
 The free program includes 5 times the points on eligible purchases on the first Wednesday of each month, as well as special monthly activities featuring a different health topic each month.
 Membership also includes a free pharmacist consultation, which includes a review of your medications, your immunization needs, free pharmacy services, free blood pressure screening and discussion of Medicare Part D questions.
 You can sign up online or at your local Rite-Aid.